hinablue/Slim-RouteGroup/README.md

 ###RouteGroup

-I do some work that for group route, you can use this class to make the group callback function ONLY in matched route path.
+I do some work that for group route, you can use this class to make the group callback function ONLY in the matched route path.
 For example,

 ``` php
 class myRoute extends RouteGroup {